Clinical Research Support Services

 The Clinical Research Support Office is a highly productive, cost-effective research service program that provides support across the lifecycle of a clinical research study.
 Our staff has expertise in implementing, conducting and monitoring clinical research studies, providing services that benefit both novice and experienced clinical researchers.

-We provide support across the lifecycle of clinical research, with research navigators to help investigators get their studies up and running and the services they need to run efficient, safe and high quality clinical research and trials.
-Please contact us to get started with a Research Navigator.
+We provide support across the lifecycle of clinical research through expert research navigators, who help investigators operationally launch their studies, as well as offer services investigators need to run efficient, safe and high quality clinical research and trials.
+Please contact us directly to get started with a Research Navigator or visit our Clinical Research Support Office internal site (log in required) for more information.

 Clinical Research Coordinator Pool